kevinsekuj/comfy/README.md

 - HTML5

 ## Development
 This project leverages the OpenWeather API along with JavaScript's in navigator interface to fetch a user's local weather, mapping the data to an object containing various genre IDs.
 A request is made to the TMDb API with the matching IDs and ~80-100 results are returned depending on request parameters.
-The result objects aree excised of duplicates and randomly shuffled with a Fisher-Yates sorting algorithm.
+The result objects are excised of duplicates and randomly shuffled with a Fisher-Yates sorting algorithm.

 Scripting is done in JavaScript with vanilla DOM interaction whereas a Node-Express backend leverages API calls and serves static HTML to the user.

-<span><em>this web application is mostly optimized for usage on 720p+ resolutions</em></small>
+<span><em>this web application is mostly optimized for usage on 720p+ resolution</em></small>

 ## License